MicrochipTech/unicens-linux-daemon/cfg/README.md

 **10.1) Defining a I2C port create job**

-In order to enable the usage of remote I2C, the ports need to be created first with the `\<I2CPortCreate>` tag.
-It has only one mandatory attribute called Speed:
+In order to enable the usage of remote I2C, the ports need to be created first with the `<I2CPortCreate>` tag.
+It has only one mandatory attribute called _Speed_:

  - Speed=".."
 	 - This is an enumeration.